 |Data storage||Workspace Storage (Google bucket)||Created when you create a workspace|

 |Cloud Environment persistent disk||

 Detachable storage associated with the VM that runs Galaxy, Jupyter notebooks, or RStudio analysis.
-See GCP storage pricing.
+See Google Cloud storage pricing.

-Terra passes along GCP charges with no markup (the links above will take you directly to the GCP pricing pages).
+Terra passes along Google Cloud charges with no markup (the links above will take you directly to the Google Cloud pricing pages).
 See Understanding and controlling Cloud costs on Terra for more details and examples.

 Costs are calculated at the workspace level

 All work in Terra is done in project workspaces, computational sandboxes where you can organize and access data and tools.
 It's similar to paying for electricity in your house: the owner (or whoever's name is on the electric bill) is responsible for all the electricity used, not who uses it.
 As with your electric bill, it's not even possible to directly identify who is responsible for the charges.

 Terra Billing projects connect workspaces and Cloud billing